-Paul is a Fellow of the Royal Geographical Society (London).
+Max is a Fellow of the Royal Geographical Society of London.